 Infant Toddler Program

-Our Infant-Toddler program is located at LP Brown Elementary and provides services to children with developmental delays between birth and age 3, with an emphasis on supporting their families.
+Our Infant-Toddler program is located in leased space at the Lutheran Church of the Good Shepherd and provides services to children with developmental delays between birth and age 3, with an emphasis on supporting their families.
 Services and supports are available to all families of eligible students who reside within the district’s boundaries.
 A combination of home visits, Toddler Groups, therapy appointments, and parenting education programs are individually designed for each young child and family.
 We collaborate with South Sound Parent to Parent to provide Family Resources Coordination and offer physical and occupational therapy services through a contract with Providence St. Peter Hospital Therapy Services.
 Within 90 days of the child’s third birthday, he/she is evaluated to determine ongoing eligibility for special education support through the preschool program.

 For additional information or to make a referral, please contact Cissy McCormick, Early Childhood Director.
 360-596-7542 email@example.com